micahyoung/bosh-vmrun-cpi-release/README.md

 ## Pre-requisites

-* VMware Fusion or Workstation installed on Linux, MacOS or Windows 10 (tested against on Fusion 8 and Workstation 14)
+* VMware Fusion Pro or Workstation installed on Linux, MacOS or Windows 10 (tested against on Fusion Pro 11.5 and Workstation 14)
 * Linux or Windows Stemcell for vsphere
     * Linux stemcells are at [bosh.io/stemcells](https://bosh.io/stemcells/bosh-vsphere-esxi-ubuntu-trusty-go_agent)
     * Windows stemcells must be manually built using [bosh-windows-stemcell-builder](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder) due to Microsoft licensing restrictions.